Celine Dion: 1993–1995: The Colour of My Love and D'eux

 Dion kept to her French roots and continued to release many Francophone recordings between each English record.
 Generally, they achieved more credibility than her English-language works.
 She released À l'Olympia, a live album recorded during one of her concerts at the Paris Olympia in 1994.
 It had one promotional single, a live version of "Calling You", which peaked at seventy-five on the French Singles Chart.
 She also recorded a bilingual version of "Petit Papa Noël" with Alvin and the Chipmunks for the 1994 holiday album A Very Merry Chipmunk.
-D'eux (also known as The French Album in the United States), was released in 1995, and it would go on to become the best-selling French-language album of all time.
+D'eux (also known as The French Album in the United States), was released in 1995, and it would go on to become the best-selling French-language album.
 The album was mostly written and produced by Jean-Jacques Goldman, and amassed huge success with the singles "Pour que tu m'aimes encore" and "Je sais pas".
 "Pour que tu m'aimes encore" reached No. 1 in France and stayed at the top position for twelve weeks.
 It was later certified Platinum in France.
 The single reached the top ten in the UK and Ireland, a rare accomplishment for a French song.
 "Je sais pas", the second single off the album, reached No. 1 on the French Singles Chart as well and was certified Silver there.

 During the mid-1990s and onward, Dion's albums were generally constructed on the basis of melodramatic soft rock ballads, with sprinklings of up-tempo pop and rare forays into other genres.
 She collaborated with writers and producers such as Jim Steinman and David Foster, who helped her to develop a signature sound.
 While critical reviews fluctuated, her releases performed increasingly well on the international charts, and in 1996, she won the World Music Award for "World's Best-selling Female Recording Artist of the Year" for the third time.
 By the mid-1990s, she had established herself as one of the best-selling artists in the world.